emagiz/emdocs/mds/microlearning/intermediate-configuring--emagiz-event-streaming-design-an-event-processor.md

 ## 4. Assignment

-Create an Event processor between an input and output topic within your (Academy) project.
+Design an Event processor between an input and output topic within your (Academy) project.
 This assignment can be completed with the help of the (Academy) project that you have created/used in the previous assignment.

 ## 5. Key takeaways